Parametric Auto Insurance Explained: How It Works & Is It Right for You?

 Step 3: Automatic Payout

-Once the trigger threshold is confirmed by the data source, the insurer releases the pre-agreed payout — typically within 7 to 10 business days, with no claims adjuster visit, no loss documentation, and no back-and-forth negotiation.
+Once the trigger threshold is confirmed by the data source, the insurer releases the pre-agreed payout — typically within 1 to 2 weeks, with no claims adjuster visit, no loss documentation, and no back-and-forth negotiation.
 The amount was agreed upon at policy inception, so there are no surprises.

 Farmers logo